 So why bother citing references and provide correct data?

-- Take a look at what happens to professionals who do not at Retraction Watch Website.
+- Take a look at Retraction Watch Website.

 - Even though a journal article undergoes a publisher's peer review process, it can still be retracted from it has been published in the journal, if plagiarism, incorrect data or unprofessional behavior has been reported.

-Publishers provide authors 1.peer review instructions and 2. images permission to authors, which you should double check when you are not sure about an article and about using an image.
+-Journal publishers provide their 1.peer review instructions and 2. images permission to authors, which you should double check when you are not sure about an article and about using an image.

 The best way to distinguish scholarly journal articles is to first look for the author's: